martinsson/Refactoring-Kata-Lift-Pass-Pricing/python/README.md

 # Python version of Lift Pass Pricing Kata

 As with the other language versions, this exercise requires a database.
 There is a description in the [top level README](../README.md) of how to set up MySQL.
 If you don't have that, this version should fall back on sqlite3, and create a local database file 'lift_pass.db' in the directory where you run the application.
-Unfortunately the code doesn't actually work properly with sqlite3, so you'll have to adjust the SQL statements in prices.py.

 For this python version you will also need to install the dependencies.
 I recommend you install them in a virtual environment like this: